Golden Vale, Sutton Forest: Homestead

 Golden Vale is a fine two storey sandstone Georgian house facing south-east with a steep iron roof with two chimneys.
 The house follows the Georgian (Revival) tradition with a symmetrical disposition of its shuttered French doors on the ground floor and twelve-paned windows on the first floor.
 The lower storey has a substantial verandah across the front which returns half way along either side of the house, supported on timber columns.
 Very fine red cedar joinery throughout the house is of good quality, most of which is intact.

 Internally the arrangement of rooms is not quite so formal.
 In two rooms corner fireplaces are used.
-In the front room on the right of the 7'6" (2.3m) wide hall, there is a corner fireplace with a black marble mantlepiece.
+In the front room on the right of the 7'6" (2.3m) wide hall, there is a corner fireplace with a black marble mantelpiece.
 Strangely, the wall on one side of the fireplace has been opened into the next space by a large flattened arch.
 A similar arch is used to articulate the hall.
 The original colour scheme and friezes were discovered by the builder but have not been followed in repainting.

 Original floor boards exist in the dining room and rare cedar woodwork and doors are throughout.
 The building boasts an entry hall, music room, library, drawing room and dining room each of which have beautiful French windows and solid fuel fireplaces.
 It also features a marble fireplace, slate fireplace, cedar fireplaces, and a cedar staircase.

 There are three large bedrooms on the first floor, the main bedroom having the addition of a dressing room and bathroom.

 At the rear an enclosed court is formed by the kitchen wings.
 At the rear of the homestead, a courtyard is formed by the 24' (7.3m) long kitchen block and the wing which contains the meat room and laundry.
 All three buildings are in sandstone.

 The sandstone kitchen block is a separate building accessed by the conservatory.

 The former servants' room is now the laundry/pantry/meat room block and there is an adjoining meat room.

 The additions are generally reasonably sympathetic in manner and have been undertaken in order to make the house comfortable as a 'gentleman's residence'.
 The single storey verandah across the front and two sides has been continued along the rear (north) wall to give shelter to the kitchen courtyard, and on the east side, the verandah has been extended and enclosed to provide a breakfast room and sheltered access to the kitchen wing.
 The interior of the kitchen wing has been extensively refurbished and a new double garage has been built on the north side of the courtyard in a style and materials mimicking the laundry/meathouse next to it.